citation-style-language/documentation/specification.rst

     preceding notes in a document

 issue
-    (Container) issue holding the item (e.g. "5" when citing a journal article from journal volume 2, issue 5)
+    Issue number of the item or container holding the item (e.g. "5" when citing a journal article from journal volume 2, issue 5);
+    Use ``volume-title`` for the title of the issue, if any

 locator
     A cite-specific pinpointer within the item (e.g. a page number within a